josehelps/cert-change-watcher/README.md

 # cert-change-watcher
-Alerts when a issuer or domain changes in your certificates
+Sends a slack alert when it sees changes in your certificates.

+* new or removed domains
+* changes in issuers
+* new certificates for subdomains

+and more

 an example alert:
 ![example](static/slackexample.png)

 # Installation
 1. Get a API key from: https://sslmate.com/certspotter/